Just launched: create branches with your PII already anonymized - test with production-like data, no manual setup

 3. Specify your project settings and click Create Project.

-1. Create a Micronaut Kotlin project using the Micronaut CLI or the Micronaut Launch website.
-Select Kotlin as the language and include the following features:
+You can create a new Micronaut project using either the Micronaut CLI or the Micronaut Launch website.

 }